Eco-Flow/Eco-Flow.github.io/pipelines.md

 # Published Pipelines

 * [Eco-Flow/synteny](https://github.com/Eco-Flow/synteny) - A pipeline that compares gene synteny between chromosome level genome assemblies.
+It takes genomes and gff (annotation) files and compares the macrosynteny using a variety of programs.

+* [Eco-Flow/excon](https://github.com/Eco-Flow/excon) - A pipeline that runs gene family expansion and contraction analysis (via CAFE).
+This pipeline automates the analysis to run the basic steps in EXpansion and CONtraction of gene families, as well as running GO enrichment analysis on the output.

 # Custom config files